blocknetdx/documentation/docs/resources/glossary.md

 ---

 #### Change Address
-A *change address* is the address where the remaining funds from a [UTXO](#utxo) are returned after making a transaction.
+A *change address* is the address where the 'change' of a transaction is returned to your wallet.
 This is always an [address](#address) you own.
-If your wallet uses a UTXO of 20 BLOCK to fund a transaction sending only 15 BLOCK, then the remaining 5 BLOCK will be returned to your wallet in the change address.
+If your wallet uses a [UTXO](#utxo) of 20 BLOCK to fund a transaction in which you are sending only 15 BLOCK, then the remaining 5 BLOCK 'change' from the transaction will be returned to your wallet in the change address.
 This is similar to the concept of paying for an $15 item with a $20 bill and receiving $5 back as change.

 #### Client